ElazarK/content-docs/playbooks/Prisma_Cloud_Compute_Cloud_Discovery_Alert.md

-Default playbook for parsing Prisma Cloud Compute Cloud Discovery alerts
+Default playbook for parsing Prisma Cloud Compute Cloud Discovery alerts.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.